All Episodes

 I know it's Christmas.

-Ramadan.
+Kwanzaa, Hanukkah, Ramadan.

-Uh these things happen and you can't make sense of them.
+These things happen and you can't make sense of them.

-Uh, you take it for what it is.
+You take it for what it is.

 Do you really believe this?

-We've got all kinds of story, flood of campaign operatives causes worry.
+We've got all kinds of story.

-Oh, Obama surprises.
+Obama surprises.

-We got a the Democratic chief in Wyoming saying Clinton would hurt the party if she's the nominee.
+We got the Democratic chief in Wyoming saying Clinton would hurt the party if she's the nominee.

 Howard Feynman, the surprising falls and unexpected gains ahead of Iowa's caucuses.

-Uh he starts out by saying Hillary Clinton's campaign's teetering on the brink, no matter what the meaningless national horse race numbers say, the notion that she has a post-Iowa firewall to New Hampshire is a fantasy.
+He starts out by saying Hillary Clinton's campaign's teetering on the brink, no matter what the meaningless national horse race numbers say.

-She's in danger of losing all four early contests, including Nevada and South Carolina, probably to Obama, who is now in momentum terms the Democrat front runner.
+She's in danger of losing all four early contests, including Nevada and South Carolina, probably to Obama, who is now in momentum terms the Democrat frontrunner.

-Not once, certainly not twice, and certainly not four times.
+Inevitable candidate cannot lose, not once, certainly not twice, and certainly not four times.

-If you want to trace the beginning of her problem, you can go back to the beginning, you have to go back to me.
+If you want to trace the beginning of her problem, you can go back to the beginning.

 Don't just sit there and say it's a nuclear issue for ask her about it.